 6. CONTACT SPAMMING: Spam is any form of an unwanted and uninvited message or advertisement that was sent out in bulk to people, and enters your email without your permission or subscription.
 It is a threat that disturbs and breach your email privacy.
 It is also a means cybercriminals use to steal individuals’ and firms’ information.

 7. BAITING: Baiting is luring or getting to someone with the use of gifts, rewards, and prizes.
 By sparring up the greed and curiosity, the victim will unknowingly submit his/her valuable information or even financial details to the cybercriminals.
-For instance, if a cybercriminal decides to attack a company and steal information from them, he/she can visit the company and send out free flash drivers that are malware-infected to the staffs of the company.
-Once one of the staff uses the flash drive at work, the company’s system will be infected with the spy malware.
+For instance, if a cybercriminal decides to attack a company and steal information from them, he/she can visit the company and send out free flash drivers that are malware-infected to the staff of the company.
+Once one of the staff uses the flash drive at work, the company’s system will be infected with spy malware.
 That would give the cybercriminal access to the company’s data and files.

 How To Avoid Internet Trap

 Whenever you receive a call from an individual or firm, verify the call and caller’s identity before answering the caller’s questions.
 For example, use an official directory, or app like True Caller to know the details behind the number that’s calling you.
 Do not give out your personal information to the caller if you’re not sure of his realness.